Crafting internal growth strategy: 360Learning & Appraisd webinar

 How important is it to keep and nurture talent in today's economy?
-And how can organisations use performance management and employee's knowledge to accelerate growth?
+How can organisations use performance management for talent acquisition and retention and accelerate growth?

 In a recent webinar, I discussed this issue with Jessie Jensen, HR Director, Business Partners at 360Learning.
 With my background in performance management and Jessie’s in learning and development we can see this issue from different angles, but the approach is remarkably similar.